-- Earn a minimum of 76 credit hours - Pass all course work with 3.5. cumulative GPA or above - No grade lower than a "C-" is permitted; only one "C" grade (C+, C, C-) is permitted. - Successfully defend dissertation - Complete the final version of the dissertation and submit it to the Alvin Sherman Library and ProQuest - Apply for and receive degree conferral - Complete all requirements above within the stated time limit of the program
+- Earn a minimum of 76 credit hours - Pass all course work with 3.5. cumulative GPA or above - No grade lower than a "C-" is permitted; only one "C" grade (C+, C, C-) is permitted. - Successfully defend dissertation - Complete the final version of the dissertation and submit it to ProQuest - Apply for and receive degree conferral - Complete all requirements above within the stated time limit of the program